Radoclav79/holbertonschool-shell/basics/README.md

-iMy first content on READMEiMy first content on README
+#!/bin/bash
+This repository is basics content all the exercices and content README.md